notvictorl/notvictorl/README.md

 > Hackathon Project for [ThetaHacks 2021](https://thetahacks.tech/)
 > Written with [Richard Sbaschnig](https://github.com/RichardSba), Julian Chavez
 > Models 3D graphs and can see them in augmented reality.
-> - JavaScript, HTML, Python Flask, Wolfram Alpha API, and EchoAR
+> - JavaScript, Python, Flask, Wolfram Alpha API, and EchoAR

 <!--
 **notvictorl/notvictorl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.